Illinois Cracks Down on Involuntary Servitude

 What exactly is it?
-Involuntary servitude, commonly referred to as “human trafficking,” occurs when someone is forced through coercion to work for someone else.
+Involuntary servitude commonly referred to as “human trafficking,” occurs when someone is forced to work for someone else through coercion.
 And it’s happening today at a frightening rate.

 Needless to say, if you are charged with involuntary servitude or human trafficking in Chicago, you are facing some serious consequences.
 Most types of involuntary servitude convictions result in lengthy prison sentences, not to mention a societal stigma that could have a substantial impact on your future career, lifestyle, and relationships.

 Facing an involuntary servitude or human trafficking charge in Illinois?
 It’s understandable that you may be feeling confused, upset, and frightened, but you can’t allow yourself to give up – and you don’t have to go through it alone.
 Seek out professional help.
 An attorney with experience defending this type of crime can help you understand the charges against you and determine what strategies to take to ensure the best possible outcome for your case.

 Andrew M. Weisberg is a seasoned Illinois criminal defense attorney who has handled a number of involuntary servitude cases just like yours.
 He can work alongside you with understanding and empathy while fighting aggressively on your behalf.
 With him in your corner, you’ll have the best chance at getting a positive outcome, and may be able to have the charges against you reduced or dropped.

 Involuntary Servitude: The Facts

 Involuntary servitude and human trafficking have become an international epidemic and it is one of the world’s most rapidly growing crimes.
 Today, the USA is the second highest destination in the world for trafficked women and sees more than 17,000 people trafficked into its borders each year.
 It is estimated that more than 100,000 American children become sex trafficking victims annually.